miyako/4d-presentation-summit-2023/Go Places with System Workers!/README.md

 ## Tutorials

 If you are rather unimpressed by chatbot hallucinations you can always look for a classic tutorial.
-The code may looks suspiciously similar to the AI generated suggestion, which says a lot.
+The code often looks suspiciously similar to the AI generated suggestion, which kind of says a lot.

 https://gosamples.dev/csv-to-json/